Weed out jargon, sow seeds to boost SEO, and leave room for something wild

 - Is it fresh?
 Is it what your audiences are looking for now — or has it withered?

 Those are a few key questions to ask, according to Imprint team members who plucked some tips to help you reap content rewards.

 Spruce up for currency’s sake

-If the past 15 months have shown us anything it’s that time — and the times we’re in — changes everything, including a company’s goals.
+If the past two years have shown us anything it’s that time — and the times we’re in — changes everything, including a company’s goals.
 That may be a sign that it’s time to get busy.

 “Audiences want messaging that’s up-to-date,” says Duncan Milne, Managing Director.
 “They expect to see content that reflects the moment that they’re in.”